Tab Content: Entry requirements

 Lent and Summer - 16-20 US credits / 32-40 ECTS

-If you are a Michaelmas student wanting to take 16 US credits / 30 ECTS, you can apply for the Understanding Britain summer school as part of your study abroad application.
-Understanding Britain takes place is August/September and is worth 4 US credits / 8 ECTS.
-On this programme, you can learn about British culture, language and society, with fields trips and interactive lectures.
+If you are a Michaelmas student wanting to take 16 US credits / 30 ECTS, you can apply for the Culture, Language & Society in England summer school as part of your study abroad application.
+This programme takes place mid-August to mid-September allowing a 2 week break before term starts which many students use to travel the UK/Europe.
+On this summer shcool you will participate in weekly fields trips and interactive lectures, earning 4 US credits / 8 ECTS on successful completion.

 UK students take 3 years to attain their Bachelor’s Honours degree and courses are numbered to correspond with the year in which they are generally taken by UK undergraduates.
 First year courses are generally HE level 4, second year HE level 5 and third year HE level 6.